toitware/ubx-message/README.md

 ### Integer Time Of Week (iTOW) / GPS Week
 This is a millisecond time measurement.
 A GPS week starts at 00:00:00 GPS time on Sunday and lasts exactly 604,800 seconds (7 days).
 Week numbering began on January 6, 1980, which is GPS time "week 0."
-It's continuous, Is continuous (no leap seconds), and is offset from UTC by a constant number of seconds (currently 18 seconds, as of 2025).
+It's continuous (no leap seconds) and is offset from UTC by a constant number of seconds (currently 18 seconds as of 2025).
 It tracks time precisely since 1980-01-06 00:00:00.

 Every new Sunday at midnight starts a new GPS week (week 1, week 2, etc) each of which runs for seconds (up to 604,799,999 ms in iTOW).